Skip to content

 • Immune response (how you fight infections)

 By understanding your genetic risks and making healthy lifestyle choices, you can help reduce your overall risk.
-This is a common focus in preventive care at clinics across Grand Rapids, including Spectrum Health and Trinity Health Grand Rapids.
+This is a common focus in preventive care at clinics across Grand Rapids, including Corewell Health and Trinity Health Grand Rapids.

 Parents who are related (for example, cousins) share more of the same genetic material.
 This increases the chance that both parents carry the same recessive gene change.